mgear2/mgear2.github.io/projects.md

 ---
 ![pgforumtitle](assets/img/pg-forum_title.png)

-An application to build, browse and edit a forum from the command line using a Postgres database.
+pg-forum is an application which can be used to build, browse and edit a forum from the command-line using a PostgreSQL database.
+The application in its current form is modeled to browse a web forum Q&A site such as those found under the stackexchange umbrella.
+A user may leverage both custom and pre-built queries to browse the database.

 Technologies: [Python](https://www.python.org/), [PostgreSQL](https://www.postgresql.org/)
 License: [MIT](https://github.com/mgear2/pg-forum/blob/master/LICENSE)